 Some data professionals argue that cloud storage offers higher security because of the levels of encryption applied by hosts as well as the business.
 While there are arguments both ways, a recent study by McAfee confirmed that data stored within the organization has less exposure than data stored in the cloud.
 Here are the top 5 reasons why cloud storage presents security issues:

 - Unauthorized Access: Cloud storage’s internet accessibility makes it more difficult to set restrictions on who can access what.
-Without a network perimeter, any misconfigurations or compromised credentials mean a major security breach because they open data up to access beyond employees.
+Without a network perimeter, any misconfiguration or compromised credentials mean a major security breach because they open data up to access beyond employees.

 - Dependence on Cloud Service Provider (CSP): The lack of control in cloud storage means that businesses are at the mercy of the security controls that their CSP provides.
 The complexity of cloud infrastructure and differences between each provider often lead to security misconfiguration or security oversights.